joshhornby/joshhornby.github.io/_drafts/2026-08-12-overtrading.md

 That is a different number from the one most teams track.
 If four projects all need the same head of product to make calls, you have one queue with four things in it, whatever the org chart says.
 So write down the deciders on each active project.
 Where the same name turns up three or four times, you have found your real limit, and you have probably already gone past it.

-Then hold the ordering.
-Finish something before you start the next thing.
+Then finish something before you start the next thing.
 A project that is ninety percent built and waiting on one answer is worth more finished than two new projects are worth started.

 The obvious objection is that slack is waste, and that you only learn your true capacity by pushing past it.
 I have some sympathy with that.
 But it argues for funded growth, not unfunded growth.
 Push past the limit deliberately, having raised the capacity first, and you learn something useful.
 Push past it by accident because building got cheap and it all felt possible, and you end up with a warehouse full of stock.